hugo-sv/webmonitor/README.md

 The `monitor` module handles the HTTP get request, and compute a response time.

-It launches and stop goroutines that periodically Fetch and send back data.
+It launches and stop goroutines that periodically fetch and send back data.

 ### Statistics